 Intruder alarms are graded under European standards, based on the level of security they offer.
 Most commercial premises should have a grade 3 system, as Grades 1 & 2 are most appropriate for residential properties, and Grade 4 is for higher-security commercial facilities.

 It an unpleasant thought, but your staff are both a great asset and a prominent risk to your business.
 To demonstrate due care and consideration of the potential risks they pose, you should make sure that you have a lone working policy for any staff that may be on the premises alone.

 It is also worth implementing a thorough vetting process/policy and cash-carrying policy to further show your awareness and mitigate the potential risk.

-If a shop has more theft attractive contents and stock or has higher amounts of contents and stock, additional security may be specified over and above the minimum requirements.
-Geographic location is also a factor; a shop in the middle of a large town may have different security requirements to one in a rural location.
+If your premises has more theft attractive contents and stock or has higher amounts of contents and stock, additional security may be specified over and above the minimum requirements.
+Geographic location is also a factor; a shop in the middle of a large town may have different security requirements from one in a rural location.